kannankvs/md2/HOWTO_Commit_a_code_in_github.md

 Code changes can happen different reason most common is enhancement of the feature of bugfix on the existing feature.

+## Procedure to make changes in SONiC & commit a code.

 if the feature or bugfix spans across multiple repositories and if the changes are related, do either one of the following